 My Mom's Eggs benedict with cheese sauce is a perfect Christmas morning (or any morning) breakfast, or supper for that matter!

 I've told you before about one of Kent's Mom's specialties, Grandma's Molasses Cookies; today I'll share one of my Mom's specialties: Eggs Benedict.
-This is everyone's favorite when sleeping over there, she is a great cook and this recipe is out-of-this-world tasty!
+This is everyone's favorite when sleeping over at her house, she's a great cook and this recipe is out-of-this-world tasty!

 Most eggs benedict recipes use a traditional hollandaise sauce, but Mom has always used a basic cheese sauce, which we all like much better.
-It's best with a ham slice, but if I don't have any, it's still good without, or you could also use bacon or whatever breakfast meat that makes your heart happy.
-(Don't have a good local source for safe, healthy meat, then you could get it here instead.)
+It's best with a ham slice, but if I don't have any, it's still good without.
+Or you could also use bacon or whatever breakfast meat makes your heart happy.
+(Don't have a good local source for safe, healthy meat, then you could get some here.)

-Also note that most eggs benedict recipes call for poaching the eggs, and Mom did that sometimes (all I see online are non-stick, no thanks!), but other times she'd just fry them in butter or bacon grease, which is what I do.
+Also note that most eggs benedict recipes call for poaching the eggs, and Mom did that sometimes.
+(All I see online are non-stick poaching pans, no thanks!
+So you could use this method instead.)
+Usually though, she'd just fry them in butter or bacon grease, which is what I do.
 It's faster and really doesn't matter since they'll be covered in cheese sauce anyway!